-The Trustees are responsible for setting general policy, adopting an annual plan and budget, monitoring the trust by the use of budgets and making major decisions about the direction of the Trust, capital expenditure and all trust staff appointments.
+The trustees are responsible for setting general policy, adopting an annual plan and budget, monitoring the trust by the use of budgets and making major decisions about the direction of the trust, capital expenditure and all trust staff appointments.

-The Bay Learning Trust Executive Team consists of the Chief Executive Officer, Chief Operating Officer/Chief Financial Officer, Deputy CEO, Executive Headteacher of Ripley St Thomas C of E Academy, Executive Headteacher of Morecambe Bay Academy and Central Lancaster High School, Headteacher of Carnforth High School, Director of SCITT and Teacher Development and the Director of Finance and Operations.
+The Bay Learning Trust Executive Team consists of the Chief Executive Officer, Chief Operating Officer/Chief Financial Officer, Executive Headteachers of Barnacre Road Primary School, Morecambe Bay Academy and Central Lancaster High School, Headteachers of Carnforth High School and Longridge High School, the Director of SCITT and Professional Development and the Director of Operations, Estates and ICT.

-These leaders control the Trust at an executive level implementing the policies laid down by the trustees and reporting back to them.
-As a group the Trust Executive Team is responsible for the authorisation of spending within agreed budgets and the appointment of staff, though appointment boards for posts in the Executive Team always contain a Trustee.
+These leaders control the trust at an executive level implementing the policies laid down by the trustees and reporting back to them.
+As a group the Executive Leadership Team is responsible for the authorisation of spending within agreed budgets and the appointment of staff, though appointment boards for posts in the Executive Leadership Team always contain a trustee.